-Keystroke Action ↑P echoes all console output to the printer; a second \(\text{P} \) ends printer echo.
-This only works if your system is connected to a printer and the printer is not busy.
-See Section 10.2.
-1s stops console listing temporarily; \uparrow Q resumes the listing.
-1 Q resumes console listing after 1s, otherwise it is ignored. †c prompts to abort a program currently running at a given console. ↑D detaches the currently executing process from the console at which the ÎD is entered.
-If no process is executing, the ÎD re-attaches detached processes waiting for the console.
+Keystroke Action ^ p echoes all console output to printer; a second ^P ends printer echo.
+This only works if your system is connected to a printer. ^s stops console listing temporarily; ^Q resumes the listing. ^ Q resumes console listing after ^S, otherwise it is ignored.

+Keystroke Action ^C prompts to abort a program currently running at a given console. ^ D detaches the currently executing program from the console at which the ^D is entered.
+If no program is executing, the ^D re-attaches detached programs waiting for the console.

-After you enter a $\$ S to stop a console display, you have two options: you can enter $\$ Q to resume the display or you can enter $\$ C to abort the process.
-After a $\$ S, MP/M-86 responds to any input character other than $\$ Q or $\$ C by sounding the console bell or beeper.
+After you enter a ^S to stop a console display, you have two options: you can enter ^Q to resume the display or you can enter ^C to abort the process.
+After a ^S, MP/M II responds to any input character other than ^Q or ^C by sounding the console bell or beeper.

 Note that some applications programs trap all the Control Characters for their own purposes.
 This is particularly true of word-processing programs.
-For example, in a word-processing application a \uparrow C might cause a screenful of text to scroll by.
-In this case, the \uparrow C does NOT abort the word-processing program.
+For example, in a word-processing application a 2C might cause a screenful of text to scroll by.
+In this case, the 2C does NOT abort the Word Processing Program.
 Exit the program using its own commands, or use the ABORT command from another console.